opeyemiorugun/Smart_Home_System/README.md

   * Minimize Energy Costs
 * **Interactive Dashboard**: Visualize consumption trends and optimization impact.
 * **User-Centric Recommendations**: Generates actionable suggestions tailored to the selected goal.

 ---

-Perfect — thanks for the clarification!
-Based on that, here's an updated and accurate `Technologies Used` section, plus adjusted descriptions in other parts of the README to better reflect what you actually used:

----